Data protection

 Value: Name of the author

-Purpose: This cookie saves the text and name of a user who e.g. leaves a comment.
+Purpose: This cookie stores the text and name of a user who leaves a comment, for example.

 Expiration date: after 12 months